FlorianS4/Project-2-Memory-Game-JS/README.md

 ![Memory Game Halo Am I Responsive Image](/assets/docs/readme-images/am-i-responsive.png)

-You like Halo and are good in memorizing pictures.
+You like Halo and are good at memorizing pictures?

-Than this Halo memory game is perfect for you.
-It shows some of the most memorable characters and thins out of the Halo Universe.
-And they come in pairs!
+Then this Halo memory game is perfect for you!

+It shows some of the most memorable characters, things out of the Halo-universe and they come in pairs!
-Test your skill in recognicing pairs and doing it as fast as possible.
+Test your skill in recognizing pairs and doing it as fast as possible!

 Are you up to the task?
 Then visit [Halo Memory Game](https://florians4.github.io/Project-2-Memory-Game-JS/)!!